Cloud Profiler displays profiling data by using flame graphs. For a conceptual introduction, see Flame graphs.

 In the metric consumption information, the prefix total indicates that the metric-value and percentage are for a function and its children.
 In contrast, the prefix self indicates the metric-value and percentage are for the function with the consumption of its children excluded.

-The dialog also includes buttons for three filtering actions:
+The dialog also includes buttons:

 In this example, the tooltip shows that the